 Everybody has those records they can’t live without… and these are ours.

 We kicked off 2021 by playing the most essential records in our station’s history.
-We played the A-sides, the B-sides and the stories behind each of these albums – all the greatest records in rock, all day long…
+We played the A-sides, the B-sides, and the stories behind each of these albums – all the greatest records in rock, all day long…

 Nine Inch Nails’ second album, The Downward Spiral, was an instant classic.
 Released on the same day as Soundgarden’s Superunknown, the album entered the charts at #2 behind Soundgarden.
 The album was shrouded in controversy due to the recording location (see: Trivia) and the lyrical content, among other things.
 The album would go on to sell 4 million copies and contains “March of the Pigs and the hit, “Closer”.
 Despite not being officially released as a single, “Hurt” received considerable radio airplay and peaked at #8 on the Billboard Alternative charts.

-Trivia: NIN’s The Downward Spiral LP and Broken EP, as well as Marilyn Manson’s Portrait of an American Family were all recorded in the house where the Manson Family carried out the Tate/LaBianca murders.
+TRIVIA: NIN’s The Downward Spiral LP and Broken EP, as well as Marilyn Manson’s Portrait of an American Family were all recorded in the house where the Manson Family carried out the Tate/LaBianca murders.

-Watch: 25 Facts About NIN ‘The Downward Spiral’ You May Not Know – it’s a concept album about a character named Mr. Self Destruct and features samples from several movies and Iggy Pop’s “Lust For Life”.
+WATCH: 25 Facts About NIN ‘The Downward Spiral’ You May Not Know – it’s a concept album about a character named Mr. Self Destruct and features samples from several movies and Iggy Pop’s “Lust For Life”.
 Watch on YouTube.

-Read: Into the Never: Nine Inch Nails and the Creation of the Downward Spiral by Adam Steiner (Backbeat Books, 2020)
+READ: Into the Never: Nine Inch Nails and the Creation of the Downward Spiral by Adam Steiner (Backbeat Books, 2020)

-Listen: The Downward Spiral on Spotify
+LISTEN: The Downward Spiral on Spotify

 The Sound of Madness is Shinedown’s only album as a five-piece.
 Singer Brent Smith wrote over 60 songs in hopes of creating a big hard rock record with crossover potential.
 The result is Shinedown’s only multi-platinum album, with over 2 million copies sold.

-Trivia: Of the album’s six singles, five went to #1 on Billboard’s Mainstream Rock charts.
+TRIVIA: Of the album’s six singles, five went to #1 on Billboard’s Mainstream Rock charts.
 “If You Only Knew” peaked at #2.

-Watch: Shinedown’s Brent Smith on The Sound of Madness – Smith discusses falling out of love with music before writing The Sound of Madness, writing the album’s lyrics on a hotel room wall after running out of paper and more.
+WATCH: Shinedown’s Brent Smith on The Sound of Madness – Smith discusses falling out of love with music before writing The Sound of Madness, writing the album’s lyrics on a hotel room wall after running out of paper and more.
 Watch on YouTube.

-Listen: The Sound of Madness on Spotify
+LISTEN: The Sound of Madness on Spotify

 Billy Corgan and producer Butch Vig spent 13-14 hours a day, 6-7 days a week for months, just to get the sound Corgan was looking for on Smashing Pumpkins’ sophomore album.
 In some cases, it meant overdubbing his bandmates’ parts when they weren’t achieving the perfection he required.
 The resulting album, Siamese Dream, is a classic of alternative, grunge and shoegaze rock.
 It contains the Top 10 Billboard Alternative singles “Today”, “Disarm” and “Cherub Rock”.
 “Disarm” would also end up going Top 5 on Billboard’s Mainstream Rock charts.

-Trivia: Several of the songs end with elements best heard with headphones on.
+TRIVIA: Several of the songs end with elements best heard with headphones on.
 These include opera singers, a televangelist talking about resisting the devil, and a woman discussing her marriage’s intimacy problems.

-Watch: Billy Corgan on Relationships & Siamese Dream – short, animated interview with Billy Corgan reveals the meaning behind the phrase “Siamese Dream”.
+WATCH: Billy Corgan on Relationships & Siamese Dream – short, animated interview with Billy Corgan reveals the meaning behind the phrase “Siamese Dream”.
 Watch on YouTube.

-Read: Smashing Pumpkins: Tales of a Scorched Earth by Amy Hanson (Helter Skelter Publishing, 2004)
+READ: Smashing Pumpkins: Tales of a Scorched Earth by Amy Hanson (Helter Skelter Publishing, 2004)

-Listen: Siamese Dream on Spotify
+LISTEN: Siamese Dream on Spotify

 After parting ways with their original drummer, Blink-182 asked Travis Barker of The Aquabats to fill in on drums on tour.
 Everything clicked, and the classic-era Blink-182 lineup was born.
 For LP3, Enema of the State, the band hired producer Jerry Finn.
 Finn (mix engineer of Green Day’s Dookie and Insomniac) brought a more pop-oriented sound out of the band, and even added keyboards, courtesy of Roger Joseph Manning Jr. (Jellyfish/Beck/Air).
 The album exceeded everyone’s expectations by selling 15 million copies worldwide and peaking at #9 on the Billboard 200.
 The album contains three of Blink’s biggest hits: “What’s My Age Again?”, “Adam’s Song” and the huge crossover hit, “All the Small Things.”

-Trivia: Before settling on Enema of the State, the band intended to call the album Viking Wizard Eyes, Wizard Full of Lies.
+TRIVIA: Before settling on Enema of the State, the band intended to call the album Viking Wizard Eyes, Wizard Full of Lies.

-Watch: Enema of the State – Artwork Versions – YouTuber 182 Collector shows off the three slightly different Enema of the State album covers and explains why several adjustments were made after the album’s release.
+WATCH: Enema of the State – Artwork Versions – YouTuber 182 Collector shows off the three slightly different Enema of the State album covers and explains why several adjustments were made after the album’s release.
 Watch on YouTube.

-Read: Blink-182: Tales from Beneath Your Mom by Blink-182 with Anne Hoppus
+READ: Blink-182: Tales from Beneath Your Mom by Blink-182 with Anne Hoppus

-Listen: Enema of the State on Spotify
+LISTEN: Enema of the State on Spotify

 Disappointed with the glossy production of Nevermind, Kurt Cobain chose engineer Steve Albini to produce In Utero because of his work on his favorite albums; Surfer Rosa by Pixies and Pod by The Breeders.
 The album was recorded in two weeks at Pachyderm Studios in Cannon Falls, MN.
 Despite DGC Records’ plan to not overhype the album through promotion, In Utero debuted at #1 on the Billboard 200, with both of the album’s singles (“Heart-Shaped Box” and “All Apologies”) going #1 on the Billboard’s Alternative singles chart.
 The album sold half as many copies as Nevermind, but still managed to sell 5 million in the US, and 10 million worldwide.

-Trivia: Cobain considered calling the album “I Hate Myself and I Want to Die”; his sarcastic reply anytime he was asked how he was doing.
+TRIVIA: Cobain considered calling the album “I Hate Myself and I Want to Die”; his sarcastic reply anytime he was asked how he was doing.

-Watch: Kurt Cobain: About a Son – this documentary compiles audio from hours of interviews Kurt Cobain did with journalist Michael Azerrad for the book Come as You Are: The Story of Nirvana.
+WATCH: Kurt Cobain: About a Son – this documentary compiles audio from hours of interviews Kurt Cobain did with journalist Michael Azerrad for the book Come as You Are: The Story of Nirvana.
 Stream on Prime Video.

-Read: Come As You Are: The Story of Nirvana by Michael Azerrad
+READ: Come As You Are: The Story of Nirvana by Michael Azerrad

-Listen: In Utero on Spotify
+LISTEN: In Utero on Spotify

 Def Jam, 1986